-MARITIME ACCIDENT LAWYERS WHO SERVE FORT LAUDERDALE, MIAMI, PALM BEACH AND ALL OF FLORIDA
+MARITIME ACCIDENT LAWYERS WHO SERVE BROWARD, MIAMI-DADE, PALM BEACH AND ALL OF FLORIDA

-Boating and cruise ship injuries: Maritime injury law and admiralty law covers boats, cruise ships, tugboats, vessels, recreational boating, barges, captains, crew, Jones Act claims and passengers on any vessel that travels from one place to another by water.
-Maritime law can also include docking accidents and crane mishaps, as well as Jet Ski accidents and other water sport injuries on Florida beaches and intercoastal waterways.
+Maritime Accident Attorneys / Boating and cruise ship injuries: Maritime injury law and admiralty law covers boats, cruise ships, tugboats, vessels, recreational boating, barges, captains, crew, Jones Act claims and passengers on any vessel that travels from one place to another by water.
+Maritime law can also include docking accidents and crane mishaps, as well as Jet Ski accidents and other water sport injuries on Florida beaches and intracoastal waterways.

 BOATING ACCIDENT STATS AND FACTS